huaminghuangtw/Evergreen-Notes/Permanent-Notes/adenosine.md

 ---

 * is a key molecule / neurotransmitter that builds up in your brain during wakefulness and triggers/induces sleepiness.
-* is a byproduct of cellular energy use, accumulates in the brain throughout the day, promoting one's need to sleep as levels rise.
+* is a byproduct of cellular energy use, accumulates in the brain throughout the day, promoting one’s need to sleep as levels rise.

 ---